Get exclusive premium content! Sign up for a membership now!

 4. Rifles 101 – Barrel Floating

-One of the most important factors in having consistent and accurate shots is to have the barrel floated.
+One of the most important factors in having consistent and accurate shots is having the barrel floated.
 What that means is the barrel attached to the action is not touching anything, including the stock.

 The barrel is located in what is called the barrel channel, and you can place a dollar at the very front of the barrel and pull it to the action.
 If the floating is done correctly, the dollar will not be stopped by the stock.